 Region: South Central US

 Install client authentication certificate manually for CMG connection point to communicate with client-facing site roles in HTTPS mode.

 Login to Azure Portal and click on Subscriptions – Resource Groups – ACMCMG01

-There will be 2 (two) services associated with Resource Group which we create from SCCM console.
-More details available in the video tutorial.
+There will be 2 (two) services associated with Resource Group, which we create from the SCCM console.
+More details are available in the video tutorial.

 1. ACMCMG01 PaaS server for CMG service